dhuan/mock/latest/_sources/base_apis.rst.txt

 furthermore an endpoint was set routed as ``hello/world``.
 If a request is made to ``GET hello/world``, the server will act normally responding with the response which was set - ``Hello world!``.
-However if a request is made to an endpoint that was not configured, then the request will be forwaded to the domain that we've set as the Base API.
+However if a request is made to an endpoint that has not been set, then the request will be forwaded to the Base API.
 In other words, a request to ``foo/bar`` will result in a proxy request to ``example.com/foo/bar``.

 .. note::